-Third-party sick pay.
-Check this box and another box such as the "941" box if you are a third-party sick pay payer (or are reporting sick pay payments made by a third party) filing Forms W-2 with the "Third-party sick pay" checkbox in box 13 checked.
+Box b-Third-party sick pay.
+Check this box if you are a third-party sick pay payer (or are reporting sick pay payments made by a third party) filing Forms W-2 with the "Third-party sick pay" checkbox in box 13 checked.
 File a single Form W-3 for the regular and "Third-party sick pay" Forms W-2.
-See 941 above.
+See 941 on page 11.